Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Discussion

 \section{Discussion}

-With regard to RQ1, we can state that existing abusive language datasets from Twitter can be used to build an abusive language classification model for Telegram messages.
-However, we have to accept a decrease in classification performance.
-Comparing the macro F1 scores of the classifiers on the original test set and the evaluation set, we observe an average decline of around 12.5pp.
+Regarding RQ1, we can state that existing abusive language datasets from Twitter can be used to develop an abusive language classification model for Telegram messages.
+However, we have to accept a decline in classification performance.
+Comparing the macro F1 scores of the classifiers on the original test and evaluation sets, we observe an average decline of approximately 12.5pp.
 To better assess this value, it is helpful to look into the study on the generalizability of abusive language datasets from \citet{swamy-etal-2019-studying}.
 They trained models on different abusive language datasets and evaluated them on each other.
-The average performance decrease is 18.1pp if a classifier is evaluated on another test set.
-Considering this aspect, we can claim that our models perform decently, especially the combination of all six classification models with a threshold of three.
-This claim is supported by the fact that the combined models perform better than the Perspective API with respect to the F1 score.
-We integrated this external model provided by Google as a benchmark because it is built to handle different types of texts (e.g., comments, posts, emails, etc.) and it is in production \cite{perspectiveapi}.
-Consequently, we can state that our approach is successful but it still provides room for improvement.
+The average performance decline is 18.1pp if a classifier is evaluated on another test set.
+Considering this aspect, we can claim that our models perform decently, especially the combination of all six classification models with a threshold of four.
+This claim is supported by the fact that the combined models outperform the Perspective API in terms of F1 score.
+We integrated this external model provided by Google as a benchmark because it is developed to handle different types of texts (e.g., comments, posts, and emails), and it is in production \citep{perspective-case}.
+Consequently, we can state that our approach is successful, but it still provides room for improvement.